Back to species list

 Distribution & Habitat

-Resident breeder across tropical southern Asia from the Greater Middle East through the Indian subcontinent eastwards to Indonesia.
+Resident breeder in tropical southern Asia, from the Greater Middle East through the Indian subcontinent eastwards to Indonesia.
 Colonized Papua New Guinea around 1950.
-Inhabits open habitats including scrub, grassland, and cultivation.
-Some populations are partially migratory: subspecies bicolor occurs in peninsular India in winter, and rossorum migrates through southwest Asia.
-Ringed individuals of rossorum have been recovered from Israel.
-Seasonal movements in Indian populations are noted but patterns are unclear.
+Found in open habitats including scrub, grassland, and cultivation.
+Some populations are partially migratory; subspecies rossorum is a migrant in SW Asia, and bicolor moves within India.
+Seasonal movements occur in regions like Karwar and Baluchistan.

 Behavior & Ecology